 On the Google Display Network, we may infer a location associated with a page or site when we believe it will be useful for targeting your ads.
 A location mentioned on a page may not always indicate interest in that location.
 For example, someone who is reading news about San Francisco isn’t necessarily interested in ads for San Francisco florists.
 Similarly, we might infer an interest in a location, even if that location isn't specifically mentioned on a page, but the context of the entire site indicates an interest in that place.

 Location of interest isn't restricted to a person's country, or the Google search domain the person is searching on.
-For example, if someone in Paris, France searches for Los Angeles taxi on google.fr (France), we'll still identify Los Angeles as a location they're interested in.
+For example, if someone in Paris, France searches for Los Angeles taxi on google.fr (France), we may still identify Los Angeles as a location they're interested in.

 Advanced location options

-The default advanced location option in Google Ads will use both physical location or location of interest to determine where ads can appear.
+The default advanced location option in Google Ads will use both physical location (where a user is located or is regularly located) and / or location of interest to determine where ads can appear.
 You can update your advanced location options at any time.

 When you target an area, we may also show your ad to customers in nearby, closely related areas that normally couldn't be targeted because of low population, insufficient data about the geographic area, or because that level of targeting isn't available.
 For example, if you target the city of Portland, we may also show your ads to people in nearby suburbs of Portland.